30 EASY Hikes In Banff For The Whole Family

 Fenland is an easy loop through the forest just outside of town.
 It’s also a great way to connect the town with a walk to the docks of Vermilion Lakes for a beautiful morning or evening hike.
 The trail is scenic and loops through the forest along Echo Creek, a tributary that connects Vermilion Lakes and the Bow River.

-It’s a very relaxing walk that offers some pleasant river views and a few mountain views of Mount Norquay.
-If you’d like to spot some wildlife, this is an excellent trail as lots of birds nest in the marshlands of Vermilion Lakes, and elk often rut along Echo Creek.
-Not much of a hike, but a great way to stretch the legs and enjoy nature.
+It’s a relaxing walk that offers some pleasant river views and a few mountain views of Mount Norquay.
+If you’d like to spot some wildlife, this is an excellent trail, as lots of birds nest in the marshlands of Vermilion Lakes, and elk often rut along Echo Creek.
+It’s not much of a hike, but it’s a great way to stretch your legs and enjoy nature.

 Stewart Canyon